mikeerickson/laravel-craftsman/README.md

 # laravel-craftsman
-Current Version: 1.0.1
+Current Version: 1.0.3

 ## Description

-Laravel Craftsman provides a suite of scaffolding command using a project agnostic CLI
+Laravel Craftsman provides a suite of crafting assets using a project agnostic CLI.

+You can quickly create `class`, `controller`, `factory`, `migration`, `model`, `seed` assets.
+In addition, you can create all assets with a single command, allowing you to quickly craft a new resource in seconds!

+🚧 __Coming Soon__

+In addition to above resources, Craftsman will soon support creation of views and tests to complement above assets.

 ## Installation